 - Manage ecological operatives engaged in ecological mitigation activities – such as undertaking ecological watching briefs and translocation of protected species.

 This role is often described as an Ecological Clerk of Works (ECoW).
 A competent ECoW can effectively oversee the management of the risks on construction sites associated with managing biodiversity and can help to ensure a smooth and cost-efficient construction process.
 Conversely an incompetent ECoW can inadvertently cause costly delays, frustration and exposure to risk of prosecution.

 Appropriately trained and qualified ECoWs are therefore an essential part of the development process.
 Foreseeable increases in infrastructure development in the UK and Ireland are going to create a significant skills need for sufficient capable and competent ECoWs in the near future.
 At the same time, there is a need to raise the profile of the role, its valuable contribution to the successful construction process and respect for the people who perform it.

 To address these issues, we are developing an accreditation for Ecological Clerk of Works.
 Accreditation will be an assurance of quality for contractors, developers and competent authorities.
 It will also provide individuals with a competence-assessed qualification that they can take with them as they progress their career.

 The development of the Accredited Ecological Clerk of Works has been split into two phases.

-- agreed the outline of the qualification structured (modelled on an ecological version of National Occupational Standards);
+- Agreed the outline of the qualification structure (modelled on an ecological version of National Occupational Standards)

-- agreed a draft outline for training manual, and
+- Agreed a draft outline for training manual

 During this period CECA commissioned consultants to undertake CITB-funded research amongst stakeholders (including CIEEM members) on Skills Shortages and Skills Gaps for Ecological Clerk of Works in the UK Construction Industry.
 This research provided a strong evidence base as to why accreditation would be welcomed.